 - Our club has nearly 300 members and at least two major Rover garages specializing in mechanical repair and restoration.
 I queried all via our email list server in order to obtain advice from people/experts that I trust.
 [Note: I am an administrative-law judge-not an auto body specialist.]
 Local recommendations for a body shop was Haury's Lake City Collision in Lake City.
-Our club president (who has a major Land Rover garage in Portland specializing in repair and restoration) strongly recommended that the panel be replaced-and "No body filler!" - Haury's understood the structure of the Range Rover and had no difficulty in obtaining the replacement body panel-the proper method of repair. - Meanwhile, Bernard called to tell me that meanwhile refused to consider revising her assessment. - I also called the Washington State Office of Insurance Commissioner for advice.

-They advised that I contact the manager of claims adjusters, and gave me the phone number:

-The person answering referred me to a described as the person over claims adjusters for Washington.
+Our club president (who has a major Land Rover garage in Portland specializing in repair and restoration) strongly recommended that the panel be replaced-and "No body filler!" - Haury's understood the structure of the Range Rover and had no difficulty in obtaining the replacement body panel-the proper method of repair. - Meanwhile, Bernard called to tell me that interaction refused to consider revising her assessment. - I also called the Washington State Office of Insurance Commissioner for advice.
+They advised that I contact the manager of claims adjusters, and gave me the phone number: described as the person answering referred me to a described as the person over claims adjusters for Washington.
 When returned my call, she suggested that I select the body shop of my choice and schedule.
-They, in turn, would contact the claims adjuster-emphasizing the previously unidentified damage-and they would work out the difference. - I followed by calling the same unyielding response from who in turn recommend that I speak or email you as the Manager of Seattle Claims Office for Farmers Insurance.
+They, in turn, would contact the claims adjuster emphasizing the previously unidentified damage-and they would work out the difference. - I followed by calling the same unyielding response from the s